November 23, 2013

 Ours is a time of entitlements, massive debt, and focus groups.
 Politicians court the public, tax, and redistribute.
 Yet it was not always thus.
 The nineteenth century has long been considered the heyday of small government and fiscal responsibility, especially pertaining Britain.
 And justifiably so.
 For this, William Ewart Gladstone deserves more credit than anyone else.

-Recently … Read more
+Recently many … Read more